ksoichiro/gradle-web-resource-plugin/README.md

         exclude = ['**/_*.less']
         // Default: true
         minify = false

+        // Advanced filters (available from 1.1.0-SNAPSHOT)
+        // If you need complex filtering, try 'filters' configuration. filters {
+            // You can use include/exclude methods here.
+            // 'exclude' excludes files from the current file tree.
+            // 'include' includes files to the current file tree.
+            // For example, with the next 2 filters, we can add
+            // 'bootstrap.less' to the target file set
+            // while ignoring all the other .less files
+            // in bootstrap directory.
+            // (This cannot be achieved with less.include/less.exclude configs.) exclude '**/bootstrap/less/**/*.less'
+            include '**/bootstrap/less/bootstrap.less'

+            // You can add more exclude/include if you want.
+            //exclude '**/foo/**/*.less'
+            //include '**/foo/**/bar*.less'
+        }
     }
     lib {
         // Change directories for libraries downloaded with bower